-- 1. embodied and embedded agent with first person sensory experience; - 2. complex 3D environment with objects to perceive and interact with; - 3. the agent has some stakes in the skillful performance of a task; - internal 4. evaluating representation behavioral outputs.
+- 1. embodied and embedded agent with first person sensory experience; - 2. complex 3D environment with objects to perceive and interact with; - 3. the agent has some stakes in the skillful performance of a task; - 4. evaluating internal representation and/or behavioral outputs.

-example, conditions 1-3 For can implemented in ViZDoom (Wydmuch et al., 2018), while condition 4 is realized by simulations by Laflaguière and Garcia Ortiz (2019).
+For example, conditions 1-3 can be easily implemented in ViZDoom (Wydmuch et al., 2018), while condition 4 is realized by simulations by Laflaquière and Garcia Ortiz (2019).